ligato/vpp-agent/README.md

 over multiple transport protocols (HTTP, gRPC, Etcd, ...).
 Plugins use the [GoVPP library][4] to interact with the VPP.

-The following figure shows the VN Agent in context of a cloud-native VNF, where the VNF's data plane is implemented using VPP/DPDK and its management / control planes are implemented using the VNF agent:
+The following figure shows the VPP Agent in context of a cloud-native VNF, where the VNF's data plane is implemented using VPP/DPDK and its management / control planes are implemented using the VNF agent: